skadio/balans/README.md

 Balans depends on [MABWiser](https://github.com/fidelity/mabwiser/) for multi-armed bandits, [ALNS](https://github.com/N-Wouda/ALNS/) for adaptive large neighborhood search, and [SCIP](https://scipopt.org/) for solving mixed-integer linear programming problems.
 While MABWiser and ALNS are pip-installable as shown in [requirements.txt](https://github.com/skadio/balans/blob/main/requirements.txt), SCIP needs to be installed:

 1. Install a Python-compatible[^8] version of [SCIP Optimization Solver](https://www.scipopt.org/index.php#download) which requires prepackaged C++ libraries[^9].
-[^8]: The Pyhon interface only works with major solver versions, see [SCIP Compatibility Table](https://pypi.org/project/PySCIPOpt/) to pick the right solver version.
+[^8]: The Python interface of SCIP only works with major versions, see [SCIP Compatibility Table](https://pypi.org/project/PySCIPOpt/) to pick the right solver version.
-[^9]: The Solver is written in C++ so it requires [Visual C++ Redistributable Packages](), see the link under precompiled packages section.
+[^9]: SCIP is written in C++ so it requires [Visual C++ Redistributable Packages](), see the link under precompiled packages section.
 Alternatively, here is the official [Visual Studio C++ Build Tools](https://visualstudio.microsoft.com/visual-cpp-build-tools/) to download and install C++ development tools.
-2. Now that the Solver _and_ the required C++ backend are installed, set the environment variable for [SCIPOPTDIR](https://imada.sdu.dk/u/marco/DM871/PySCIPOpt/md_INSTALL.html).
+2. Now that SCIP _and_ the required C++ backend are installed, set the environment variable for [SCIPOPTDIR](https://imada.sdu.dk/u/marco/DM871/PySCIPOpt/md_INSTALL.html).
-3. Now that the Solver and required C++ backend are installed _and_ is references in the environment, install the Python interface via `pip install pyscipopt` or `conda install --channel conda-forge pyscipopt`[^10].
+3. Now that SCIP and required C++ backend are installed _and_ is references in the environment, install the Python interface via `pip install pyscipopt` or `conda install --channel conda-forge pyscipopt`[^10].
 [^10]: A good practice is to update first via `pip install --upgrade` or `python -m pip install --upgrade pip`

 ## Test Your Setup